Kikutada/0001_SpritekitTest/README.md

 sprite.draw(0, x: 8, y: 8, texture: 1)
 ```

-To display the backgrounds, create CgBackgroundManager class and call the APIs.
+To draw the backgrounds, create CgBackgroundManager class and call the APIs.

 ```swift
 // Create a background manager object.